wolfSSL/wolfssl-examples/pq/tls/README.md

 This directory contains:

-- A simple example of using the wolfSSL CertManager to verify a falcon certificate chain in a standalone manner, separate from an SSL/TLS connection.
-- A simple example of using wolfCrypt APIs to sign a message with a SPHINCS+ private key and verify that message using the corresponding SPHINCS+ public key from a an X.509 certificate. certificate chain in a standalone manner, separate from an SSL/TLS connection.
 - A server application that perform a completely quantum-safe TLS 1.3 connection.
 - A client application that perform a completely quantum-safe TLS 1.3